dnkilic/dnkilic.github.io/index.md

 layout: default
 ---

-> Mobile developer working [@DMI Phnom Penh Office, Cambodia](https://dminc.com) as an expat.
+> Expat working [@DMI Phnom Penh Office, Cambodia](https://dminc.com) as an Android Developer.
 Especially interested in Assistive Technologies, Natural Language Processing, Speech Recognition and Text to Speech.

 >I seek work assignments that challenge my skills, permit to learn new ones and to use innovative talents in mobile technologies.